The Fragrant Flower Blooms with Dignity: Supporting

-Rintaro's good-natured and insightful friend and classmate who he sometimes pokes fun at others, but does not hold back against those who hurt his friends.
+Rintaro's good-natured and insightful best friend and classmate who he sometimes pokes fun at others, but does not hold back against those who hurt his friends.
 Proficient in self-defense; he tries to avoid resorting to violence, and dreams of becoming a police officer in the future.
 He appears to have a crush on Madoka, but has yet to confess to her.